IoT Deployment: Best Practices for Enterprise Use

 While preparing such a system, it is urgent to make management flexible and scalable to add new devices and change monitoring parameters by request.

-Further Shield the Devices While IoT Deployment
+Further Shield the Devices During IoT Deployment

 Many “things” are vulnerable to attacks by default, especially when it comes to legacy.
 A comprehensive IoT connectivity creates a large attack surface allowing it to get into the central storage by breaching an end-point device.
 It empowers the overall system when devices are designed with built-in security measures, but additional measures are never superfluous.
 That’s why creating strong security policies with clearly defined goals is crucial here.